kinjmshah/kinjmshah.github.io/_portfolio/HCI_CI_LoFiPrototype.md

 The contextual inquiry can be viewed in the video recording below.
 Key takeaways from observing each task and general platform interaction are listed here:

-<ins>Task 1: Save papers you identify as relevant</ins>
+<ins>Task 0: Identify candidate papers of interest</ins>
 - Started with general key word search
 - Looked at title, published venue, citation count, and date published to evaluate papers
 - Clicked on title to view abstract and paper details

+<ins>Task 1: Save papers you identify as relevant</ins>
 - Copied paper link and opened in new tab to save paper for later deeper evaluation
 - Returned back to search results